Chart Color Schemes

 AreaSearch assessment of residential development activity positions Maryland - Fletcher - Minmi among the top 25% of areas assessed nationwide

-Maryland-Fletcher-Minmi averaged approximately 67 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-A total of 338 homes were approved during this period, with an additional 42 approved in FY26 as of now.
-This has resulted in an average of 5.3 people moving to the area per dwelling built annually over these five years.
+Maryland-Fletcher-Minmi averaged approximately 67 new dwelling approvals annually.
+Between FY21 and FY25338 homes were approved, with an additional 47 approved in FY26 so far.
+This results in around 5.3 people moving to the area for each dwelling built over those years.

-The demand for housing significantly outpaces supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
-New properties are constructed at an average expected cost of $461,000.
-In FY26, $1.7 million in commercial development approvals have been recorded, indicating minimal commercial development activity in the area compared to previous years.
-When compared to the Rest of NSW, Maryland-Fletcher-Minmi shows approximately 75% of the construction activity per person.
+The demand significantly outpaces supply, putting upward pressure on prices and increasing competition among buyers.
+New properties are constructed at an average expected cost of $217,000, which is below regional levels, indicating more affordable housing options.
+This financial year has seen $1.7 million in commercial development approvals, suggesting a predominantly residential focus.
+Comparatively, Maryland-Fletcher-Minmi shows around 75% of the construction activity per person when measured against the Rest of NSW.

-Nationally, it ranks among the 42nd percentile of areas assessed, suggesting somewhat limited buyer options and strengthening demand for established dwellings.
-Recent construction in Maryland-Fletcher-Minmi comprises 63.0% detached houses and 37.0% townhouses or apartments, indicating an expanding range of medium-density housing options.
-This shift marks a significant departure from the existing pattern, which is currently 91.0% houses, potentially due to diminishing developable land availability and evolving lifestyle preferences.
-With around 459 people per approval, Maryland-Fletcher-Minmi indicates a mature market.
-According to the latest AreaSearch quarterly estimate, the area is projected to add approximately 8,042 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases in the future.
+Nationally, it ranks at approximately the 42nd percentile among assessed areas, indicating somewhat limited buyer options while strengthening demand for established dwellings.
+Recent construction comprises 63.0% detached houses and 37.0% townhouses or apartments, marking a significant shift from existing housing patterns (currently 91.0% houses).
+This suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+At around 459 people per approval, Maryland-Fletcher-Minmi indicates a mature market.
+According to the latest AreaSearch quarterly estimate, the area is projected to add 8,042 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development